A commentary by David M. Virkler

 According to Twelvers’ theology, when the Twelfth Imam, or Mahdi as he is called, reappears and rules, Jesus will be one of his assistants.
 This is in direct conflict with Revelation 19:16, which calls Christ “King of kings and Lord of lords.”
 It should be noted that Sunnis also believe in the Twelfth Imam, but they believe he is yet to be born or is alive but has not yet been revealed.

 The Goal of World Chaos

 In order for the Mahdi to return, the world must be thrown into a state of chaos and conflict.
-Iran’s president is striving to create conditions of total world chaos to encourage the Imam Mahdi to emerge from occultation and take over the world in a perfect Islamic society.
-In his mind, he is doing Allah a favor.
+President Mahmoud Ahmadinejad strived to create conditions of total world chaos to encourage the Imam Mahdi to emerge from occultation and take over the world in a perfect Islamic society.
+In his mind, he was doing Allah a favor.
 Iran and its Shiites are funding Hezbollah through Syria to destroy Israel and, for that matter, the western world and the non-Muslim world and to gain converts.
 The bloody engagements in the Lebanese conflict with Israel in 2006 were like appetizers for the Twelvers.

 The wretched extent to which the Twelvers’ end-time scenario commitments go is seen in their view that two great Satans exist in the modern world.
 Both the current religious leader, Khameni, and political leader, President Hassan Rouhani, elected in 2013, believe that Israel is the Little Satan and the United States is the Great Satan, and both must be exterminated.
 Though not as forcefully outspoken as Ahmadinejad, Rouhani is quoted as calling Israel “a wound on the body of the Islamic world” and a “festering Zionist tumor” that should be removed.

 With the U.S. and Israel targeted for destruction, both countries need our concerted prayer for divine protection.